ysoh286/honours-project-2017/detailed-notes.md

 - Plot to table example?
 - Find a way to expand to multiple elements + how to deal if there are multiple svg elements corresponding to a single grid object (see iNZightPlots example)
 - Example of histogram/barplot control

+Would you want to use the ```interactr``` package with iNZight?
+  Not at the moment.
+Still entirely developmental and unstable.
+Shiny's still better.

 #### NOTES: